GregBaugues/fantasy_football_nerd/README.md

 Weekly Rankings
 --------------------------
-Returns an array of players with expected fantasy points for both standard and PPR scoring.
+Returns an array of players with expected weekly fantasy points for both standard and PPR scoring.

 Must requests a specific position: QB, RB, WR, TE, K, DEF.
 You can also send along the specific week number (1-17).
 If you omit a week, it defaults to the current week.